d1kkop/Anger/README.md

 		* Cluster Reliable_Ordered data (more efficient sending)
 		* Cluster Unreliable data (more efficient sending)themselves.
 		* Make endiannes correct in RUDP link and everywhere else
-		* Send acks immediately instead of awaiting the retransmit
 		* Links that are created but never connected, will not remove interval.